mindscan-de/FuriousIron-HFB/README.md

 Making this a practically hash function free Bloom-Filter.
 The only remaining computational effort is a memory lookup to decide, whether a candidate can be dropped or not.

+Hash-Free-Bloom Filters work only in a special circumstance, which I want to outline next.

+## Preconditions

+I looked for an efficient way to effectively test whether a document may contain a certain search term or not by using an inverse index.
+For each trigram a complete list of document IDs is maintained, where this particular trigram is included in the document at least once.

+In case a word or phrase is searched for, every possible trigram is generated from the search query term.
+The intermediate candidate documents are only those, where the same document ID is listed for every of these trigrams.

+The whole search operation works mostly exclusively on document IDs for the very first candidate stage.
+Also the metadata search is working on the same document IDs as well.

+The HFB filter doesn't look for the content of the document, but rather weeds out, documents where the particular search term is technically not even possible, so that no time is wasted on them.

 ## Document IDs

+Document IDs are treated as an identifier to the real document.
+This identifier is calculated only once for every document, once it enters the search index.

-In a proof-of-concept we are looking whether a certain document ID is contained in a set of documentIDs using a HFB-FilterBank.
-The important point is, that the document ID is a result of a collision resistant hash function (CRHF).
+In a proof-of-concept we are looking whether a certain document ID is contained in a set of document IDs using a HFB-FilterBank.
+The important point for the document ID is, that it is a result of a collision resistant hash function (CRHF).

 The document ID of this hash function can be obtained by hashing the content or by hashing the origin of this document for example.
-The hash value can now be used to address a particular document or the content of a particular document.
+The hash value can now be used to address/identify a particular document or the content of a particular document.

 ## Bloom-Filters